US-CBP/cbp-theme/ds-ux-guidelines/pa11y-ci-README.md

 The next two are for regular usage, both are also included within the overall build script.

-` "pa11y-test": "pa11y-ci --json > pa11y-ci-results.json" `
+` "pa11y-test": "pa11y-ci --json > \"pa11y/pa11y-ci-results.json\" || exit 0", `

 This runs the accessibility test and writes any finding in .json format to file named "pa11y-ci-results.json" within the framework's root directory.

-` "pa11y-report": "pa11y-ci-reporter-html && open index.html" `
+` "pa11y-report": "pa11y-ci-reporter-html -s \"./pa11y/pa11y-ci-results.json\" -d \"./pa11y\" && open \"pa11y/index.html\""`

 This pull any findings from the .json results and formats individual .html file for each page tested, along with creating a findings "dashboard" index page.
-Note: at the end of running ` npm run build `, the finding dashboard will open locally.
+Note: at the end of running ` npm run build-guide `, the finding dashboard will open locally.

 In addition to all of the above, we also have a setting that create a screen shot of our guide's index page before any css is applied.
 Note: We can do this for every page we test, or none at all if we decided.